-Do not provide food if it encourages badgers to cross a busy road.
+Don't provide food if it encourages badgers to cross a busy road.

 Badgers on the road

-Sadly we see many badgers admitted to our wildlife centres with injuries due to traffic collisions, especially in early Spring.
+Sadly, we see many badgers admitted to our wildlife centres with injuries due to traffic collisions, especially in early spring.

 Make sure you take extra care of badgers on the road, particularly at night.
-Keep you high beams on, your speed low and be aware that another badger may be following one that has already crossed.
+Keep your high beams on, your speed low and be aware that another badger may be following one that has already crossed.

-If you see an injured badger please contact your local wildlife rehabilitator or call us on 0300 1234 999.
+If you see an injured badger, please contact your local wildlife rehabilitator or call us on 0300 1234 999.

-To report a dead animal please contact your local council.
+To report a dead animal, please contact your local council.